tyomhk2015/network_basic/README.md

 The notes will include personal ponderings about each topic and there will be some over-simplified explanations.<br>

-For the convenience of searching for the terms mentioned in my notes, glossary section is added. 📝
+For the convenience of searching the terms mentioned in my notes, glossary section is added. 📝

 <hr>